Rookout/docs/docs/installation-agent.md

 $ curl -fs https://get.rookout.com | bash
 ```

-### Basic Agent Configuration
+### Basic Configuration

-You can configure the Agent using environment variables :
+The most common way to configure the agent is using environment variables:
 `ROOKOUT_TOKEN` - *This configuration supplies the agent with a secure method to authenticate with the Rookout server.
                    It must be set for the agent to run.*
 `ROOKOUT_LISTEN_ALL` - *Configuring the agent to listen on all addresses instead of only localhost.*